AntonioFasano/filleR/README.md

 Writing on the border of your page
 =================================

 Saving a figure as a PDF is nothing new for you and most likely you know that you can write a blank plot with `plot.new()` and add text to it with `text()`.
-The problem is that R adds white spaces every here and there aesthetic reasons; but, if you need to fill a form, you need to write your text exactly `n` inch from the borders and not `n` plus some offset.
-Obviously you have two alternatives: you adjust the your text printing command to take into account R white offsets; you set all  offsets to zero.
+The problem is that R adds white spaces every here and there for aesthetic reasons; but, if you need to fill a form, you need to write your text exactly n inch from the borders and not n plus some offset.
+Obviously you have two alternatives: you adjust your text printing commands  to take into account R blank offsets; you set all  offsets to zero.
 The former is impractical also because the offset is in percent, so it is not a matter of simple subtracting a given delta.
-The latter is a bit tricky (or at least, so appeared to me), but you do it once and for all.
+The latter is a bit tricky (at least, so appeared to me), but you do it once and for all.

-With the following code you will create `foo.pdf` in R current directory with `hello` written exactly on the left border of the PDF.
+With the following code you will create `foo.pdf` in R current directory with `hello` written exactly on the left border of the page.

-Note that there are three places (in `par()` and `text()`) where we need to nullify the space.
+Note that there are three places (in `par()` and `text()`) where we need to nullify the white space.

     WIDTH=8.3; HEIGHT=11.7        #Paper size A4, measure  in inches